Thomas-Basham/Thomas-Basham/README.md

-# Thomas Basham - Full Stack Software Developer
+# Thomas Basham - Software Developer

-Hello, I'm Thomas!
-As a passionate Full Stack Developer, I specialize in transforming data into visually appealing and meaningful experiences using Python and JavaScript.
-My journey in computer science began at Code Fellows, where I honed my skills in various web frameworks, focusing predominantly on data-driven applications.

-Before stepping into the world of technology, I was a carpenter.
-The skills I developed there - particularly attention to detail and problem-solving - have been invaluable in my software development career.
+Before stepping into the tech world, I was a carpenter.
 I'm also proud to have served in the US Army from 2011-2015.
-Currently, I'm based in Renton, WA, where I'm committed to continuous learning and making impactful contributions to the tech industry.
+Currently, I'm working remotely from Renton, WA, where I'm committed to continuous learning and making impactful contributions to the tech industry.

 ### 🌐 **Personal Website:** [thomasbasham.dev](https://thomasbasham.dev)